Table of Contents

 - In browser, value of

-is the global variable in a web browser’s scope. - In node.js,
+thiswould be logged aswindow.
+This is becausewindowis the global variable in a web browser’s scope. - In node.js,

 - In browser, value of